Smoking has been linked with more serious Coronavirus cases

 According to a survey for Action on Smoking and Health (ASH) more than one million UK smokers have ditched the cigarettes since the Coronavirus pandemic struck in March.

 There has been very little good to come out of the Covid-19 pandemic; however a huge reduction in smoking rates is certainly a silver lining.
-The survey was carried out from mid-April to mid-June and in that three-month period the habits of 10,000 participants was tracked.
+The survey was carried out from mid-April to mid-June and in that time period the habits of 10,000 participants was tracked.
 From this sample, the data was extrapolated to estimate that more than a million smokers in the UK have quit smoking since March.

 Further data from University College London (UCL) also shows that a record number of smokers have quit the habit in the year running up to June 2020.
 The UCL research has been running since 2007 and the average quitting rate stands at 5.9%.
 This increased to 7.6% in the year running to June 2020; the highest figure since records began.